Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Marital property is everything you and your spouse own together.
 Think of the house you bought after getting married or the car you share.

-Some jurisdictions will also divide assets owned before marriage.
-So it’s best to look at your State’s laws.
+However, some jurisdictions will also divide assets owned before marriage.
+So it’s best to look at your State’s laws to know exactly what assets are protected in a divorce.

-Equitable distribution and community property are two systems states use to divide assets during a divorce.
+Equitable distribution and community property are two systems states use to handle asset distribution in divorce.

 Equitable distribution means assets are divided fairly, but not always equally.
 Factors like income, length of marriage, and future needs can influence who gets what.